 The men’s basketball program was restarted in 2001 under President Jon Johnson.
 Chris Wade was the first head coach for the Jets when the program was restarted.
 South Georgia Tech had fielded men’s basketball teams in the late 1950’s up until the 1970’s.
 During that era the team was known as the Technics and coached by Herbert Norris.

 The Jets and the Lady Jets programs are both nationally recognized.
-The men’s team advanced to the National Tournament for the first time in 2009 and then returned again in 2014.
-Steven Wright was the head coach of the Jets during both of those national tournament appearances and the Jets finished in the Elite Eight both times.
+The men’s team advanced to the National Tournament for the first time in 2009 and returned again in 2014 under the leadership of Coach Steven Wright where the Jets finished in the Elite Eight both times.
+After an eight year absence, Coach Chris Ballauer led the Jets to a 2022 appearance.